…of making many books there is no end; and much study is a weariness of the flesh.

 kids weren’t like that in my day

 When people say this they usually mean in a negative way — the young adults of today fall short of the behaviour that was expected, when I were a nipper.
 People throughout history have been complaining about the feckless mendacity of their young, it’s not a new thing.
 The untranslated Etruscan inscriptions we have left are probably all about the waywardness of youth and how this is going to lead to disaster.
-It might even be a primate thing, Chimps likely grunt similar complaints as they’re picking bugs off one another.
+It might even be a primate thing, Chimps might grunt similar complaints as they’re picking bugs off one another.
 If the young adults of today behave differently that’s because they’ve been brought up in different circumstances.
 We complain that they’re always on their computers or phones, well we didn’t have those.
 I do remember much moaning about the amount of time we spent watching the telly.

 I doubt that the inner life of a teenager has changed much over the centuries.
 Think about your teenage years, would this sum it up?